Learn English with Vox Podcasts

 We didn't dig into the question of whether nuclear counts as clean.

-Let's talk about the waste.
-What is the by-product of this zero carbon form of energy?
+Well, let's talk about the waste.
+What is the by-product of this zero-carbon form of energy?

 Spent fuel rods that emit radiation for hundreds of thousands of years.